jackdgds/api_documentation/index.markdown

 Based on REST principles, the Receptiviti API endpoints return JSON-formatted data analyzed from language samples.

-Navigate the documentation through the linked pages to the left of the page.
+Navigate the documentation through the pages to the left of the page.

 NOTE: _By using the Receptiviti API, you agree to the Terms and Conditions_.
 {: .label .label-yellow }